magomimmo/modern-cljs/doc/tutorial-20.md

 [Shoreleave][3] libs which the `modern-cljs` project directly or indirectly depended on.

-This way you may became collaborative with the CLJ/CLJS communities and, at the same time, indipendent from someone else's decision to merge or refuse your pull requests.
+This way you may become collaborative with the CLJ/CLJS communities and, at the same time, indipendent from someone else's decision to merge or refuse your pull requests.